 2BR apartment/house rental: €39- 75, a much better deal than the hotels.

 Also Worth Considering

-Livigno, Italy – Perhaps the best bargain in the Alps, this duty-free zone has lower prices on most consumer goods (including food and drink) and lift tickets are usually around 30 euros for a day.
-Great terrain park for snowboarders too.
+Livigno, Italy – Perhaps the best bargain in the Alps, this duty-free zone has lower prices on most consumer goods (including food and drink) and lift tickets are usually around 32 euros for a half day and 52 euros for a day.
+Livigno has a great terrain park for snowboarders too.